 I booked a hotel close to a bookstore and a movie theater.
 I spent a lot of time at both and ended up reading a ton of graphic novels and watching 3 movies.

 Close to the end of my stay, I came to realize that I have been getting excited about the wrong things in life.
-There is really nothing wrong with this, I have come to realize, it is more of a way to know you are growing into something new.
+There is really nothing wrong with this, it is more of a way to know you are growing into something new.
 Like a snake shedding its skin.

 Think back to when you were a teenager and hanging out with friends or listening to music seemed like a better idea than homework.
 When I was kid video games were more meaningful than conversation.
 As a young man I couldn’t wait until the next time I could karaoke.

 But these end up being phases.
 Right now I am reevaluating my life and I realize my health has been neglected.
 My job and favorite activities tend to be sedentary.
 Also, I am somewhat of a foodie and it seems like I eat out at least once a day.
 Plus I do get excited about cider and while not often do like to imbibe the spirits.

 While I have known these are issues for a while it just started to become crystal clear this weekend.
 Then to further emphasize the point I was on a photoshoot with my co-worker and was a stand-in for a test shot.
 This morning he showed me what he was trying to do with the shot.
 While he was talking, I couldn’t focus on anything but the fact I had gained so much weight.